Space

 Independence

 The challenge is to strengthen the independence of the United States in their access to space, nothing less.
-Since the shutdown of the American space shuttle in 2011 and until 2020, Americans could only count on the help of the Russians to travel to the ISS.
+Since the shutdown of the American space shuttle in 2011 and until 2020, Americans might only count on the help of the Russians to travel to the ISS.
 The astronauts had to travel to the star city of Baikonur to train in the piloting of a Soyuz spacecraft, and take off aboard this indestructible Soviet spacecraft.
-Nasa paid the cost of the ticket to the Russian space agency Roscomos… which has not been shy about driving up the prices over the years.
+Nasa paid the cost of the ticket to the Russian space agency Roscomos… which has not been shy regarding driving up the prices over the years.
 From 20 million dollars in 2010, the place in Soyuz climbed to 81 million dollars at the end of the decade.

 Meanwhile, …